GTFreeFlyer/DCS_WWII_Carrier_Recovery/README.md

 * Carrier landing pattern is in accordance with USF-77, "Current Tactical Orders, Aircraft Carriers U.S. Fleet", March 1941
 * Detects which wire you caught, bolters, noseovers, skidding to a stop, etc.
 * Some additional scoring parameters have been added to help make you a better pilot
+### Landing Signal Officer (LSO) Feature:
+* Lt.
+Leroy Flamingo is here to help you out with landings.
+He'll automatically appear when you come around from base to final.
+* The LSO will give you up/down, left/right alignment and speed signals.
+He'll also let you know if your gear, flaps, or hook isn't down.
+* The timing of the LSO's signals are dynamic and always take your current speed, position, descent rate, etc. into account.
 ### Carrier Auto Wind Alignment Feature:
 * Aircraft carrier groups automatically separate from the fleet and turn into the wind and adjust speed to provide a user-specified WOD (Wind Over Deck), 26 knots by default, whenever aircraft of the same coalition are detected within 10 miles, below 2,500 feet (by default).
 If no fleet, then they will just resume back to where they were going on their own.
 See video demo below.
-* Carrier groups will return to their fleet positions after all planes have left the airspace, if they were part of another fleet group.
+* Carrier groups will return to their fleet positions after all planes have left the airspace, if they were part of a separate fleet group as defined in the editor.
 * No waypoint tricks are required in the Mission Editor.
 The script will override whatever waypoints you have set up and send the aircraft carrier group upwind, then will restore the original waypoint plan once all aircraft have left the airspace, and resume to the waypoint it was previously heading to.
 * When a player enters a carrier group's airspace, a text message appears letting pilots know the group is turning into the wind, and gives them the expected BRC and current altimeter setting.
+* Planes on deck are ignored and not counted in the airspace as long as their wings are folded.
+You may spawn in and then you'll see the boat turn into the wind when you unfold your wings.
+Or, after returning from a sortie you'll see the carrier return to fleet position one minute after wings are folded.
 * Works by taking a measurement of the current wind speed, wind direction, temperature and pressure at the carrier's current location at the time it needs to turn into the wind.
 * The actual alignment into the wind is not direct, but instead is 5 degrees off to the right in accordance with historical documentation showing this was done to keep turbulence from the island away from the landing area.
 * This feature now gives mission designers the flexibily to do whatever they want with wind, cyclones, etc, along with keeping a carrier group orbiting in a small area at slow speed.
 Previously, designers had to keep wind constant across the entire map and send carrier groups in a straight line in order to provide consistent WOD conditions.